 If you have ever been to watch a triathlon as a spectator, or as a competitor waiting for your wave to go, you will have watched the field get stretched out immediately on the swim leg.
-You will have seen competitors floundering like surfer Mick Fanning did this week, but without the shark.
+You will have seen competitors immediately floundering in the water.
 I am one of those competitors.
 My swim times in triathlons regularly stretch to five minutes longer than when doing the equivalent distance in a swimming pool.
 This blog post is for those of you out there who share my fear of open water swimming and would like some help sorting it out.

 Let’s be brutally honest, the biggest barrier to triathlon entry is the swim.
 It is the hardest of the three disciplines to simulate in a training environment, and there are a range of factors outside of your control that can seriously affect your performance (aside from having your goggles kicked off by a fellow competitor – yes, it has happened).
 Additionally, in the UK the water will most likely be very cold.
 I have too often fallen back on the comfort of the Duathlon and missed out on some fantastic triathlons to avoid this discomfort.